multipath-tcp/mptcpd/README.md

 ### Executing an Installed `mptcpd`
 #### Without `systemd`
-For now, `mptcpd` does not provide a traditional System V "init scripts".
+`mptcpd` currently does not provide traditional System V "init scripts".
 In general the `mptcpd` program may be run directly from the installed directory, e.g.: